How to Have a Frugal $42 Weekly Grocery Budget

 If you need some ideas, check out these 13 Tips on How to Eat Healthy on a Budget.

-Now, as you pick your meals, I need you to choose meals where meat is optional.
+Now, as you pick your meals, I require you to select several meals where meat is optional.
 Spaghetti, for example, you can have with or without hamburger or meatballs.
-This is very important.
+This is very significant.
 We’re choosing the bases – the starches/carbs.
-We’re not starting with meat or fruits/vegetables.
+We’re not starting with meat or fresh fruits/vegetables.

 The reason for this is that meat and fruits/vegetables are expensive.
-They also vary in price based on season and sales.
-I promise that we will include them, but we will choose them at the end.
+They also vary in price based on season and sales in different stores.
+I promise that we will include them, but we will select them at a moderate cost in the end.

-For each meal that you chose, break it down into the items that you need to purchase.
-Take a few minutes to do a quick check on your local store’s website (Kroger, Walmart, etc) and find the regular price of each item.
+For each meal that you select, break it down into the items that you need to purchase.
+Take a few minutes to do a quick shopping online or check on your local store’s website (Kroger, Walmart, etc.) and find the lowest price from the regular price of each item.

-If you need healthier meals, here are 10 easy and cheap gluten-free recipes.
+If you require healthier meals, here are 10 easy and cheap gluten-free recipes.

 Your page should now look something like this: